 C. Develops lesson plans and instructional materials and provides individualized and small group instruction in order to adapt the curriculum to the needs of each student.

 D. Uses a variety of instructional strategies, such as inquiry, group discussion, lecture, discovery, etc.

 E. Translates lesson plans into learning experiences so as to best utilize the available time for instruction.

 F. Establishes and maintains standards of student behavior needed to achieve a functional learning atmosphere in the classroom.

 G. Evaluates students’ academic and social growth, keeps appropriate records, and prepares progress reports.

 H. Communicates with parents through conferences and other means to discuss students’ progress and interpret the school program.

-I. Identifies student needs and cooperates with other professional staff members in assessing and helping students remediate health, attitude, and learning concerns.
+I. Identifies student needs and cooperates with other professional staff members in assessing and helping students solve health, attitude, and learning problems.

 J. Creates an effective environment for learning through functional and attractive displays, bulletin boards, and interest centers.

 K. Maintains professional competence through in-service and professional growth activities.